francescogerardomarra/its/modulo27/28_json.md

    - This ensures that clients relying on the old structure continue to work as expected, while new clients can take advantage of the latest changes.

 2. **Supporting Multiple Clients**:
-   - When you have multiple versions of an API serving different types of clients (e.g., mobile app, web app), versioning helps ensure each client uses the version of the API they are compatible with.
+   - When you have multiple versions of an API serving different types of clients (e.g. mobile app, web app), versioning helps ensure each client uses the version of the API they are compatible with.

 3. **Improving Flexibility**:
    - When you want to add new features or improve the data model without forcing all clients to adopt the new version immediately.

 4. **Incremental Changes**:
-   - In situations where you need to make incremental changes (e.g., adding new optional fields), versioning helps avoid breaking existing implementations.
+   - In situations where you need to make incremental changes (e.g. adding new optional fields), versioning helps avoid breaking existing implementations.

 ### How to Version Your JSON Data in APIs